CarsonMBrown/dataset-analysis/README.txt

 INFO:
     Python does not like to pipe input to a file when the input file is not in ascii encoding.
 This is pythons problem, not our programs.

+use "pip3 install --user pandas" to install pandas